Fox-Pitt Kelton Cochran Caronia Waller

 Fox-Pitt Kelton Cochran Caronia Waller (formerly Fox-Pitt, Kelton or FPK) was an investment bank focused on mergers and acquisitions advisory services, private placements of debt and equity as well as equity research.
 FPK specialised in transactions involving financial institutions and financial services companies.

-The firm, which had eight offices globally in London, New York, Chicago, Hartford, San Francisco, Boston, Hong Kong and Tokyo had approximately 285 employees, including 60 research analysts and 60 employees in sales and trading.
+The firm, which had eight offices globally in London, New York, Chicago, Hartford, San Francisco, Boston, Hong Kong and Tokyo had approximately 285 employees.

 It was acquired by Macquarie Group in November 2009.

 History

 The firm was founded in 1971 by Oliver Fox-Pitt and Robin Kelton, with assistance from Len Caronia.
 After expanding to the U.S. in the 1980s, FPK launched Eldon, a financial services focused investment manager, in 1994 (Eldon was sold to Hiscox in 2003).